bimdata/bimdata-viewer-sdk/README.md

 ## Package your plugin

 To load your plugin in a real environment, you may want to package and publish your plugin.
-The plugin template is pre configured with a rollup config that allow you to do this easily:
+The plugin template is pre-configured with a rollup config that allows you to do this easily:

 ```bash
 cd src/plugins/{your_plugin}